Sustainability Resources

 WITH UNMATCHED SCOPE FOR RECYCLED CONTENT

-PET packaging is increasingly lightweight so products can be shipped efficiently, enabling lighter secondary packaging, and reducing fuel requirements and greenhouse gas emissions during product transport.
+PET packaging is increasingly lightweight, allowing products to be shipped efficiently, enabling lighter secondary packaging, and reducing fuel requirements and greenhouse gas emissions during product transport.

-Meanwhile, consumers are doing their part by recycling over 2 billion pounds of PET annually in the U.S. and Canada—valuable raw material that goes directly back into domestic recycling and into the production of new PET packaging and other products.
+Meanwhile, consumers are doing their part by recycling more than 3 billion pounds of PET annually in North America—valuable raw material that goes directly back into domestic recycling and into the production of new PET packaging and other products.